What is the point of live photos on iPhone?

 Live Photos is an iPhone camera feature that brings movement in your photos to life!
 Instead of freezing a moment in time with a still photo, a Live Photo captures a 3-second moving image.
 You can even create stunning long exposure images with Live Photos.

-How do I turn off live photo?
+How do you turn off live photo on iPhone?

 Do live photos take up more space?